Snack73/Airbnb-Listing-Analysis/README.md

 # **Airbnb Listing Analysis**

 ## Overview
-This repository contains an exploratory data analysis (EDA) of Airbnb listings, utilizing Python libraries such as Pandas, Matplotlib, and Seaborn.
+This repository contains an exploratory data analysis (EDA) of **28000+ Airbnb listings**, utilizing Python libraries such as Pandas, Matplotlib, and Seaborn.
 The analysis aims to extract meaningful insights regarding pricing trends, availability, and other key factors affecting Airbnb listings.

 ## Features
 - Price Distribution Analysis: Understand how prices vary across different locations.